Use a CEC Approved Retailer for your solar installation: Choice

 The Clean Energy Council (CEC) is Australia’s accrediting body for the solar power industry.
 Accreditation covers solar designers, installers, components and retailers.

 The CEC also maintains a list of ‘Approved Retailers’ on its database.
 These are companies that use only CEC-Accredited installers.
 They also provide 5-year warranties and have signed a Code regarding ethical sales practices.
-Energy Matters is included on the CEC’s Approved Retailer list.
+Energy Matters is on the CEC’s Approved Retailer list.

 A guide to getting solar value from a CEC Approved Retailer